isovector/reasonablypolymorphic.com/wip/eff.markdown

 ---
 layout: post
-title: eff
+title: "Freer Monads, More Better Programs"
 date: TO_BE_DETERMINED
 comments: true
-tags: foo, bar
+tags: freer-monads, extensible-effects
 ---

 Every two weeks in the [functional programming slack][fpchat], we get into a big